 To begin exercising with lymphoedema, a progressive approach is absolutely crucial.
 That is, start with gentle exercise and gradually increase the intensity over a period of time.
 This applies to everyone, regardless of your fitness level and even if you have been used to high intensity exercise previously.
 This may hopefully avoid the risk of sudden, increased swelling, and strains and/or injury to muscles.
 It also allows you to observe how the affected area (or at-risk area) is responding to your new exercise program.

 You will likely have been given specific, simple lymphoedema exercises, relating to the affected area, to be done on a daily basis, by your healthcare professional.
 These exercises should be continued alongside additional exercise that is incorporated into your weekly schedule.
 The additional exercise ideally needs to include a combination of three main types of exercise.

 Whatever type of exercise you decide to do, please remember to wear your compression garment at the same time to ensure an improved lymphatic return.
 Most importantly, remember that gradual progression is vital to prevent adding further stress to an already impaired lymphatic system.
-Speak to your healthcare professional about your exercise programme, before you start, to ensure that it is suitable, especially if doing resistance exercises.
-To read more about exercise with lymphoedema and some exercise suggestions, click here.
+Speak to your healthcare professional about your exercise program, before you start, to ensure that it is suitable, especially if doing resistance exercises.

 You also might like

 Chair Exercises to Help Keep you Moving